vimalmenon/vimalmenon.github.io/README.md

 ## To Do

-- [x] Fix multiselect value
-- [x] Confirm and Cancel to show icon in confirm dialogue
-- [ ] Show Loading indicator on Workflow page
+- [x] Show Loading indicator on Workflow page
 - [ ] Need to show Error in UI
 - [ ] Close Confirm dialogue when error
 - [ ] Fix clear on multiselect